JustFernandezz/cyb3lnkuei-site/content/whoami.md

 It has now been about two years since I started my career as a penetration tester.
 The hard work and consistency have paid off, and I’m grateful for how far I’ve come.
 There’s still a long way to go, and I’m not slowing down anytime soon.

-Today, I can some most of my needs, and one of the greatest rewards has been achieving a level of financial independence and work experience at a young age.
+Today, I can meet some of my needs, and one of the greatest rewards has been achieving a level of financial independence and work experience at a young age.
 It’s not everything, but it’s something I’m truly grateful for and just the beginning.

 ---
 ## Certifications & Degree